 - 2.1.1 Crowhurst is located on the southern border of the Rother district, just north-west of St Leonards and Hastings, straddling the edge of the High Weald Area of Outstanding Natural Beauty.
 To the South of the village lies the Combe Valley Countryside Park.
-There is an RSPB nature reserve which includes a Site Special Scientific Interest (SSSI), a local nature area of woodland (Quarry Wood), another SSSI on the Eastern edge of the Parish and several areas of Ancient Woodland. - 2.1.2 Surveys and public meetings highlighted the importance that residents place on the environment around Crowhurst.
+There is an RSPB nature reserve which includes a Site of Special Scientific Interest (SSSI), a local nature area of woodland (Crowhurst Nature Reserve, also known as Quarry Wood), another SSSI on the Eastern edge of the Parish and several areas of Ancient Woodland. - 2.1.2 Surveys and public meetings highlighted the importance that residents place on the environment around Crowhurst.
 Access to the countryside, wildlife corridors and the views/green spaces within the village were all highlighted as important.
-Protecting the rural nature of the village is part of the overall Vision for the Neighbourhood Development Plan (NDP).
+Protecting the rural nature of the village is part of the overall Vision for the Crowhurst Neighbourhood Development Plan (CNDP).

-- 2.1.3 The Environment Description, compiled by the Environment Task Group, can be found in the Supplementary Documentation.
+- 2.1.3 The Environment Description, referenced in Appendix 3, was compiled by the Environment Task Group.
 It gives much more detail on the environment of Crowhurst Parish and provides recommendations on how best to manage this going forward, based on the aims of the Crowhurst Neighbourhood Development Plan and in relation to already saved policies in the Rother Local Plan.
 The Environmental Planning Checklist will guide developers in conforming with all necessary policies. - 2.1.4 Certain parts of Crowhurst are also prone to flooding both pluvial and fluvial.
-More detail on flooding issues within Crowhurst can be found in the Watercourses and Flooding document in the Supplementary Documentation.
+More detail on flooding issues within Crowhurst can be found in the Watercourses and Flooding document, referenced in Appendix 3.